knhash/knhash.github.io/_posts/2024-04-14-sticky-toffee.md

 > Risky direct flame method

 Sugar kinda started getting sticky, started forming clumps.
 Excitement.
 Add a dollop of butter and stir, stir, stir.
-Then comes the clumpy mass stage, and more storing and waiting brings the smooth mass stage.
+Then comes the clumpy mass stage, and more stirring and waiting brings the smooth mass stage.
 As of now we have a thick sugar syrup which the butter is doing something in.
 I think it makes it softy?
 Dunno.
 Is a nice texture though.

 | ![Butter Sugar]({{site.baseurl}}/media/sticky-toffee/butter-sugar.jpg) | ![Clumpy Mass]({{site.baseurl}}/media/sticky-toffee/clumpy-mass.jpg) |![Smooth Mass]({{site.baseurl}}/media/sticky-toffee/smooth-mass.jpg) |

 > Syrupy base is now ready

 Bring the raw mango!
 Add it in, stir vigourously.
 The goal is to vaporize most of the moisture content in the mango.
-Once we started stirring it in we did a quick taste check.
+Once I started stirring it in I did a quick taste check.
 It was just sweet, no tang.
 We needed more mango.
-Therefore we grated some more, added it in.
+Therefore I grated some more, added it in.
 Look at the bubbly sweet lava!

 Oh it is lava by the way, like insanely hot.
 Don't get it on your skin.